Karim-53/Compare-xAI/README.md

 ```shell
 python src/aggregate_data.py
 ```
-This also generate an SQLite database used in https://karim-53.github.io/cxai/ `data/04_sql/database` aggregate all data: information about tests, explainers, papers, and results of all experiments.
+`data/04_sql/database` aggregate all data: information about tests, explainers, papers, and results of all experiments.

 **Tip**: Reduce the list of explainers to test by changing `valid_explainers` in `src/explainer.py`.
 Same for the tests, see `src/test.py`.

 ## 2.3 Computing resources
-Experiments were run over a normal computer (see [CPU-Z report](https://karim-53.github.io/cxai/CPU-Z.html)) without a GPU.
+Experiments were run over a normal computer (see CPU-Z report) without a GPU.

 Total execution time: 4h 18min 18sec